raphaelmondo15-ctrl/JS-Documentation/README.md

 # TECHNICAL DOCUMENTATION

-The JS Technical documentation project is a simple explaination of javascript for beginners and advanced level.
+The JS Technical documentation project is a simple explaination of JavaScript for beginners and advanced level.
 It include organized section and code examples, and easy navigation.
 The project make use pf HTML and CSS for styling and structure.
 The page has navigation bar for fluiden navigation and it is scrollable.

 The page has tops like JavaScript, Java and some explaination on variables.
 It also shows how to get started.
-A reference has been add for more details
+A reference has been add for more details.
 ![JS Documentation](/asset/images/JS_doc.png)

 ```HTML